 Speaking about the project Richard Perry, Director said:

-“The University challenged us to provide a scheme of transformation that would rejuvenate the museum, substantially increasing its capacity.
+“The University of Birmingham challenged us to provide a scheme of transformation that would rejuvenate the museum, substantially increasing its capacity.
 We also looked to improve the collection’s accessibility using new interpretive methods of display and providing dedicated facilities for school and community groups.
 Our aim was to do this whilst retaining the museum’s research focus.

 We worked closely with the Museum team and the exhibition designers, Real Studios, to ensure that the spaces were tailored to the museum’s requirements and offered innovative and inclusive exhibiting solutions.